api3dao/old-api3-docs/docs/dev/deployment.md

 3. Git
     - Commit and push local work to the remote repo.
     - From the remote repo, merge contributing branches to main.
-    - Switch to local main branch.
+    - Return to your local repo and switch to the main branch.
-    - Pull remote main to local repo.
+    - Pull remote main to local main.

 4. Verify the proper versions (**versions key**) are listed in config.json.
+Currently there is only one version `pre-alpha`.

     ```json
       versions:[
-        {name:'0.1.0', url:'/0.1.0/'},
         {name:'pre-alpha', url:'/pre-alpha/'},
       ],
     ```